Generalchrist/generalchrist/README.md

-- You can visit my web site for more information [Here](https://mertpatlar.com/)
+- You can visit my web site for more information <a href="https://mertpatlar.com/" target="_blank">mertpatlar.com</a>

 <br/>